DebXD/streamtape-scraper/README.md

  ```
  ### Install the requirements :
  ```
- pip3 install -r requirements. txt
+ pip3 install -r requirements.txt
  ```

  ## Usage:
  1. You need to create an account in streamtape.com and get these `API Username`,`API Password` credentials from the account panel.

  2. Paste those two things in `example.env` and rename it to `.env` afterwards.
+Do not add inverted comma or quotes.

  ### Run this Project :
 ```